gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 The Connector for Gravity Forms and MailPoet plugin allows you to seamlessly integrate your Gravity Forms with the MailPoet newsletter service.
 This plugin provides an easy way to add subscribers to your MailPoet lists when they submit a form on your WordPress website.

+For more details, visit the [Connector for Gravity Forms and MailPoet Add-On](https://gravitywp.com/add-on/connector-for-gravityforms-and-mailpoet/) page on our website.

 = Features =
 * Map Gravity Form fields to MailPoet subscriber fields.
 * Automatically subscribe users to one or more MailPoet lists upon form submission.